chipsalliance/rvdecoderdb/sail-impl/docs/dev.typ

   [`zstep :: unit -> unit`], [function type], [Run one step for fetch-decode-execute loop], [`model_init :: void -> void`], [function type], [Initialize all registers], )

-== Diff test

-All architecture states change should be recorded with `TRACE` level event and contains `event_type` and `action` field for other software to easily deserialize to corresponding data type.

-Current implementation contains following event type:

-- *physical_memory*

-For "physical_memory" event type, current implmentation records following fields:

-  - action: a text value indicate current action to physical memory.
-Possible value: *"read"*, *"write"*.
-  - bytes: a integer value indicate the total bytes get operated on physical memory.
-Possible value: *1,2,4,8*.
-  - address: a 64-bit integer value indicate the start address of this action to the physical memory.
-  - data: a debug value in text indicating the value read from or write to the physical value.

-- *arch_state*

-For "arch_state" event type, current implementation records following fields:

-  - action: a text value indicate current action to architecture states.
-Possible value: *"register_update"*.
-  - pc: a 64-bit integer value indicate the current PC of this action.
-  - reg_idx: if current action is "register_update", `reg_idx` is a integer number represent the index of the changed register.
-  - current_value: if current action is "register_update", `current_value` is a 64-bit integer showing the current value in register.